yezz123/authx/docs/configuration/cache/index.md

 Setting up the Redis cache is very simple, we just need to create a new instance of the Redis class and pass it to the `set_redis` method.

-But First Check that you install required packages:
+But first check that you install the required packages:

 ```shell
 pip install authx[redis]